 Guidance for Meeting Session Chairs and ARL Staff

-The ARL executive director has the authority to invite selected representatives of the press to ARL Membership Meetings (program sessions only) to report on the program if the content has value for the broader library, higher education, and information technology communities.
+The ARL executive director has the authority to invite selected representatives of the press to the semiannual Association of Research Libraries Meetings (program sessions only) to report on the program if the content has value for the broader library, higher education, and information technology communities.

-Reporters affiliated with a small number of library and higher education publications are regularly invited to attend ARL Membership Meetings.* Those who accept are listed on the Attendance List as a guest, provided a nametag that identifies their affiliation, and are publicly introduced at the opening plenary session.
+Reporters affiliated with a small number of library and higher education publications are regularly invited to attend the semiannual Association Meetings.* Those who accept are listed on the Attendance List as a guest, provided a nametag that identifies their affiliation, and are publicly introduced at the opening plenary session.

-Based on the following guidance, reporters will receive written information explaining that there may be some parts of the Membership Meeting from which they are excluded.
+Based on the following guidance, reporters will receive written information explaining that there may be some parts of the Association Meeting from which they are excluded.